GEOS-DEV/GEOS/src/docs/sphinx/tutorials/step06/Tutorial.rst

 Specifying events
 ------------------------

-The solver is applied as a periodic event whose target is referred to as **Solvers/coupledFlowAndWells** name-tag.
+The solver is applied as a periodic event whose target is referred to as **Solvers/coupledFlowAndWells** nametag.
 Using the ``maxEventDt`` attribute, we specify a max time step size of 1.5 x 10^6 seconds.

 The output event triggers a vtk output  every 10^7 seconds, constraining the solver schedule to match exactly these dates.
 The output path to data is specified as a ``target`` of this **PeriodicEvent**.

-An other periodic event is defined under the name ``restarts``.
+Another periodic event is defined under the name ``restarts``.
 It consists of saved checkpoints every 5 x 10^6 seconds, whose physical output folder name is defined under the **Output** tag.

 Finally, the time history collection and output events are used to trigger the mechanisms involved in the generation of a time series of well pressure (see the procedure outlined in :ref:`TasksManager`).